 We may participate in financial instruments with off-balance-sheet risk to satisfy the financing needs of our borrowers.
 These financial instruments include commitments to extend credit.
 The instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in our consolidated financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the contract.
 Commitments and letters of credit generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
 We may also participate in standby letters of credit to satisfy the financing needs of our borrowers.
 These standby letters of credit are irrevocable agreements to guarantee payments of specified financial obligations.
-The following table summarizes the maturity distribution of unfunded credit commitments on loans at December 31, 2019.
+The following table summarizes the maturity distribution of unfunded credit commitments on loans at December 31, 2020.

-Less than (dollars in thousands) 1 year 1 - 3 years 3 - 5 years Over 5 years Total Commitments to extend credit \$ 186,744 \$ 142,788 \$ 168,213 \$ 117,384 \$ 615,129 Standby letters of credit 3,796 1,568 42 5,406 Commercial letters of credit 60 60 Total commitments \$ 190,540 \$ 144,416 \$ 168,255 \$ 117,384 \$ 620,595
+(dollars in thousands) Due 1 year or less Due after 1 year through 3 years Due after 3 years through 5 years Due after 5 years Total Commitments to extend credit \$ 167,263 \$ 234,389 \$ 124,561 \$ 126,618 \$ 652,831 Standby letters of credit 5,827 321 12 6,160 Commercial letters of credit 60 - - 60 Total commitments \$ 173,150 \$ 234,710 \$ 124,573 \$ 126,618 \$ 659,051

 Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
 However, these credit-related financial instruments have off-balance-sheet credit risk because their amounts are not reflected on the Consolidated Statement of Condition until funded or drawn upon.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and we apply the same credit policies to these commitments.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on our credit evaluation of the borrower.
-We consider potential losses related to unfunded commitments, and a reserve for unfunded commitments is included in the liabilities section of the Consolidated Statement of Condition.
-The related provision for the reserve for unfunded commitment is included as part of the provision for credit losses on the Consolidated Statement of Comprehensive Income.
+We consider potential losses related to unfunded commitments, and a reserve for unfunded commitments is included in the liabilities section of the provision for credit losses on the Consolidated Statement of Comprehensive Income.